JirinT/ML_project/README.md

 	b.
 Resize the image without quality loss
 		i.
 Look up some strategies
 	c.
 Transform image to grayscale
+		- create higher contrast so the printed filament is more visible, or smth like that
 	d.
 Put image and label together
 -> this happens during dataloading
 4. Build the KNN model